TimoLin/SpotifyLyrics/Readme.md

 pip3 install git+https://github.com/plamere/spotipy.git --upgrade
 ```
 ### Spotify
-This feature need Spotify `authorization_code` to get your current playback status.
+This feature needs Spotify `authorization_code` to get your current playback status.
 The scope is `user-read-playback-state`.
 Detailed information about this can be found at [Spotify for Developer](https://developer.spotify.com/documentation/general/guides/authorization-guide/#authorization-code-flow).
 1. Create an application at [Developer Dashboard](https://developer.spotify.com/dashboard/applications).
 2. Put the `Client ID` and `Client Secret` of the app to `config.ini`.
   - For example: